ternicinc/linux/Documentation_New/Markdown/admin-guide/xfs.md

 ```
 The inode types matters for a few reason: It determins how the Operating System will interact with the object and which operations are allowed, for example, you can't `cd` into a file.

+---

+**Side Note** Whenever Aeplo starts it's development and fork of the kernel, the chance is relativly high that we will implement another type of filesystem, custom made.
+More information regrading
+that will be available soon.